-How to be Successful on Rover as a Pet Sitter
+How to be Successful on Rover as a Dog Sitter

 Pop quiz time!
-What’s got four legs, lots of fur, and can help you make some sweet side hustle money while getting lots of slobbery kisses?
+What’s got four legs, lots of fur, and can help you make a little extra money while getting lots of slobbery kisses?

 If you love animals more than people, chances are you’d be a great pet sitter.
 So how does someone start working with Rover?
 And more importantly – what’s it take to learn how to be successful on Rover?

 Getting started as a pet sitter on Rover is very easy and only involves a couple of steps.
 Start by creating a Rover account and building your profile.
 Within five days Rover will run through a quick background check and you’ll be ready to start your sitter side hustle!

 Clients will contact you based on your profile, and then you’ll do a meet and greet.
 If it’s a match, the client will book you and you’ve got your first client on Rover!

 If you’ve ever dreamed of becoming a full-time dog sitter, learning the ins and outs of how to be successful on Rover can help all your frisbee throwing dreams come true.

 I wanted to know how it is to work for Rover – so I turned to Mark MacLean to answer these very questions for me.
 Mark has been with Rover for over two years and is in the top 1% of all the sitters in the Greater Toronto Area.
 He’s not only figured out how to be successful on Rover, he’s also has created a course is called “Mastering Rover” that runs for five weeks with each enrollment period.

 Mark’s knowledge of how to be successful on Rover helps him to teach his students the keys to becoming well earning Rover pet sitters as well.
 Mark’s course topics include how to make a good Rover profile, as well as how to get your first client.